So passionate was Warren’s dedication to the cause of liberty that he told his mother in the weeks before the battle,

 When the British taunted that the patriots wouldn’t fight, he declared, “I hope I shall die up to my knees in blood!”

-Joseph Warren was born June 11, 1741, in Roxbury, Mass., a well-to-do farmer’s son.
+Joseph Warren was born June 11, 1741, in Roxbury, Mass., a prosperous farmer’s son.
 After graduating from Harvard he practiced medicine and surgery in Boston.

-He joined the Sons of Liberty and embraced the revolutionary cause.
-He was elected president of the Massachusetts Provincial Congress.
-In addition to practicing medicine in Boston, he gave speeches, wrote newspaper essays and authored the Suffolk Resolves, a declaration of resistance to British authority.
+He played a leading role in the fight for independence, joining Sam Adams and John Hancock in the Sons of Liberty.
+In 1775, he won election as president of the Massachusetts Provincial Congress.
+In addition to practicing medicine in Boston, he gave speeches, wrote newspaper essays and authored the Suffolk Resolves, a bold declaration of resistance to British authority.

-On the day of the Battles of Lexington and Concord, he sneaked out of Boston and led militia in harassing the British returning to the city.
-He was almost killed when a musket ball struck his wig.
+On the day of the Battles of Lexington and Concord, Joseph Warren sneaked out of Boston and led militia in harassing the British returning to the city.
+A musket ball struck his wig, nearly killing him.
 That’s when he told his mother he wouldn’t shrink from danger.

 Warren returned to Boston, where he organized soldiers for the siege of Boston and negotiated with Gage.